ngrx/platform/projects/ngrx.io/content/guide/effects/testing.md

 import { Injectable } from '@angular/core';
 import { Store, select } from '@ngrx/store';
 import { Actions, ofType, createEffect } from '@ngrx/effects';
-import { map, withLatestFrom } from 'rxjs/operators';
+import { tap, withLatestFrom } from 'rxjs/operators';
 import { CollectionApiActions } from '../books/actions';
 import * as fromBooks from '../books/reducers';